Jamboard

-Jamboard is a digital interactive whiteboard developed by Google to work with Google Workspace, formerly known as G Suite.
+Jamboard was a digital interactive whiteboard developed by Google to work with Google Workspace, formerly known as G Suite.
 It was officially announced on 25 October 2016.
-It has a 55" 4K touchscreen display and can be used for online collaboration using Google Workspace.
-The display can also be mounted onto a wall or be configured into a stand.
+It had a 55" 4K touchscreen physical display and could be used for online collaboration using Google Workspace.
+The display could also be mounted onto a wall or be configured into a stand.
+Jamboard was discontinued on January 1, 2025.

 History

 After Google Apps for Work was launched in 2006, the subscription-based service was announced to be re-branded as G Suite on 29 September 2016, alongside announcements of machine learning integration into Drive's programs, a redesign of Hangouts and the announcement of Team Drive.

-On 25 October, Product Manager of G Suite TJ Varghese announced Jamboard on Google's official blog.
+On 25 October 2016, Product Manager of G Suite TJ Varghese announced Jamboard on Google's official blog.
 The announcement trailer for the product was released the same day onto YouTube.
 The website was also launched on the same day simultaneously, as well as a rumored version of an "Early Adopter Program" for the device.
 Jamboard was officially released in May 2017.

+On September 28, 2023, Google announced they planned to shut down Jamboard after December 31, 2024; three months before the shutdown, Jamboard became view-only.

 Hardware

 Operating system

-Jamboard has an operating system that coincides with the Google Workspace ecosystem.
-Any service compatible with Google Workspace can also be performed on the device.
+Jamboard had an operating system that coincided with the Google Workspace ecosystem.
+Any service compatible with Google Workspace could also be performed on the device.

 Online service

-Jamboard, more commonly known as Google Jamboard in this use case, is also available as a service to anyone with a Google account.
+Jamboard, more commonly known as Google Jamboard in this use case, was also available as a service to anyone with a Google account.

-Once on the landing page, a user is able to create a 'Jam' where they are able to draw, create shapes, lines, and add text.
-The user can also choose between four pen types and six colors.
-There are also tools provided to erase and move objects, as well as create digital sticky notes, and turn their touchpoint into a digital laser pointer.
+Once on the landing page, a user was able to create a 'Jam' where they were able to draw, create shapes, add lines, images, and text.
+The user could also choose between four pen types and six colors.
+Tools were also provided to erase and move objects, create digital sticky notes, and turn their touchpoint into a digital laser pointer.

+Shutdown

+Google announced on September 28, 2023, that Jamboard would shut down after December 31, 2024.
+Google claimed that the reason behind the shutdown is the abundance of better, more capable alternatives.
+Users had to export Jamboard files they wished to keep before all Jam data was permanently deleted on December 31, 2024.
+Physical Jamboard devices would still continue to work as a whiteboard without online functionality after October 1, 2024.